Alzheimer’s and Infectious Diseases Research Grants

 - Promote novel research in the field of microbial triggers for Alzheimer’s disease

 To be eligible for a grant, research must be narrowly focused on identifying the possible role of an infectious agent or agents in causing Alzheimer’s disease.
 Awards will support innovative research, including basic, clinical and/or non-traditional approaches.
-The application period for the grant will remain open through November 30.
-Grants are open to both IDSA and non-IDSA members.
+The application is now closed.

 Funding for the awards is supported by grants from Alzheimer’s Germ Quest, Inc. and The Benter Foundation.